-It is that time of year again in which we look back and reflect upon what we learned from the previous year, and look forward to what awaits us in the coming twelve months.
+It is that time of year again in which we look back and reflect upon what we learned from the previous year, and look forward to what technology trends await us in the coming twelve months.
 Whichever direction you choose, it translates into the creation of some type of list, for example, the top ten movies of 2019 or the ten most anticipated movies of 2020.
 At Xcelacore, we tend to look towards the future rather than dwell on the past, so we took the initiative and listed what we think will be eight technologies that will have the biggest impact on companies in 2020.

 More Emphasis on Edge Computing

 While some people may enjoy living on the edge, the day is coming in which the majority of your data will be created on the edge as well.
 While 10 percent of enterprise-generated data was created and processed outside of a traditional centralized data center or cloud, this figure will reach 75 percent by 2022 according to Gartner.
 As real-time data will drive more of the decision process, there will be no time to send all data to the cloud by default.
 Rather than sending data across the internet to be batch processed at a central store, it will instead make the short hop to servers that reside locally and can analyze it quickly.
 This is especially important for distributed IoT systems.
 Edge computing not only reduces latency but also creates a secure environment that enables greater autonomy at the edge.